House raid

 Stash spot or safe house

-You should keep action materials without a “legitimate” purpose in a stash spot or safe house, or at worst, have them pass through your house for a very limited time.
+You can keep action materials that have no “legitimate” purpose in a stash spot or safe house, or at worst, let them pass through your home only for a very limited time.

 Used in repressive operations